Financial-Times/origami/MIGRATION.md

 ### Primary mixin

 Like our other components, the preferred way to use `o-quote` is through the primary mixin, called `oQuote`.
-It takes an optional options parameter (called `$opts`) that can be a map of booleans to enable or disable feature, the default is:
+It takes an optional options parameter (called `$opts`) that can be a map of booleans to enable or disable features, the default is:

 ```
 oQuote($opts: (cite: true, editorial: true))